ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 ### Visual Appearance

-The dialog's width can be configured using a "dialogWidth" token, similar to the `<nimble-drawer>`.
-It will have a default value, but clients can set the value of this token to change the default.
+The dialog's width will be set in the shadow DOM styling, and it will not be configurable by clients.
+This decision can be revisited when there is a use-case for different sized dialogs.

 We will apply styling to give dialogs a consistent border, shadow, background.
 We will also set font/font color, but slotted content will often override aspects of the font, and the native dialog's user agent stylesheet may override the color with a non-theme-conforming value (this is the case in Chrome).
 To ensure proper theme-conforming styling, it is up to clients to properly style their content with theme-aware tokens (e.g. for font/font color, etc).